evelynharthbrooke/Taliyah/README.md

 > This section is currently out of date.
 This section will be updated soon.

-Now we can set up Ellie.
+Now we can set up Taliyah.
 You will need to go to the developers site for Discord, and create a new application.
 You can do this by going [here](https://discordapp.com/developers/applications/), logging in, and selecting "Create an application" on the main page, and filling in the neccessary information.
 Once you have successfully created an application, click on your application's card.
 Now, we'll have to create a